 The brief is a crucial part of the process because if you write a solid brief, you’ll end up with a great film.
-Try to get as much information into your brief as possible so we receive a clear picture of what you’re trying to achieve or what you want your film to do.
+Try to get as much information into your brief as possible so your video production agency receives a clear picture of what you’re trying to achieve or what you want your film to do.
 Think about the message and importantly, your audience.
 Make sure all your stakeholders are invested and aligned with the direction early on.
 It’s less costly and more efficient to get everyone on board at the start so try not to rush your brief to get the project underway.

 Along with an idea of budget and deadline, we had a crystal-clear brief including what they wanted to achieve, who the audience were and tone, along with references of films they liked or disliked.
 From this brief were able to produce three distinct and creative routes that all hit the mark and fell within budget.
 The film went on to win gold awards at film festivals in Cannes, London and New York.